littlebeen/Remote-Sensing-Super-resolution-Model-Collection/README.md

 Testing: put pre-trained model into 'model' and python test.py

-The project also contain serval methods except from gcrdn including rdn, nlsn, rcan, dbpn, edrn, esrt, swinir, transms and rrdb.
+The project also contains serval methods except from gcrdn including rdn, nlsn, rcan, dbpn, edrn, esrt, swinir, transms and rrdb.

+The code of gcrdn is presented at src/model/gcrdn/mymodel.py